e271828e/Flight.jl/docs/notes/design/sample_time_proposal.md

 # Sample-Time Extensions: A Worked Proposal

-**Status: non-normative.** This document is the worked sample-time proposal for the
-framework: the declaration surface, compilation pipeline, runtime representation and diagnostics for **phase offsets** and **absolute rate declarations**.
-It supersedes section 2 of the extensions charter (`framework_extensions.md`), which sketched the same territory before the pipeline was worked out.
-Nothing here is part of the framework specification (`framework_spec.md`, which wins on any conflict), nothing has decision-log rows, and per the guarded-additions rule none of it is built until a demonstrated need arrives.
+**Status: non-normative companion; adopted into the spec.** This document is the worked sample-time proposal for the framework: the declaration surface, compilation pipeline, runtime representation and diagnostics for **phase offsets** and **absolute rate declarations**.
+It supersedes section 2 of the extensions charter (`framework_extensions.md`), which sketched the same territory before the pipeline was worked out. **Adopted 2026-08-12 as decision rows 185–187**, with the section 9 amendments applied ([§8.5](framework_spec.md#85-multi-rate-tick-scheduling), [§11.7](framework_spec.md#117-rate-scopes), [§12.1](framework_spec.md#121-three-strata), [§12.2](framework_spec.md#122-the-build-artifact), [§12.7](framework_spec.md#127-the-compiled-executor), [§14.5](framework_spec.md#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions), [§14.8](framework_spec.md#148-the-trim-service-solver-seam-scratch-stores-commit-and-report), Appendices B/C — the spec wins on any conflict) and two deltas from the proposal as written: the `ratespec` normalization of section 2 was **dropped** — the wrappers are the whole value vocabulary, a bare integer or bare quantity is a declaration error, and an unlisted discrete child defaults to `Relative(1)` (bare-value entries surviving in the examples below read as `Relative(K)`/`Absolute(q)` under the adopted surface) — and the declaring method was renamed `rates` → `sample_times` (this document is swept to match; quoted pre-adoption spec text keeps its original wording).
+What remains non-normative here is the exposition: the worked examples, timelines and derivations live only in this document.
 Everything below stays on the **static lattice**: tick instants remain build-time constants, and nothing from the closed tick-queue axis (`framework_extensions.md` section 1.4) is dragged in.